Market Fluctuations (Lesson 3)

 This particular trend line of Coke’s stock price mirrors the DOW Jones Industrial Average over a similar timeline.
 And you’ll discover that the large capitalization market companies combined have a similar line also.
 Thus, in general, quality stocks continue in an upward trend.

-Every company, industry, sector and the economy as a whole experience fluctuations with their respective values in the market.
+Every company, industry, sector, and the economy as a whole experiences fluctuations in their respective values in the market.
 They happen daily.
-Some are economy wide, others are tied to just the company.
-Maybe a bad quarterly report drives existing holders of stock to sell thus discounting the price.
-If performance is well off the norm, the discount could be rather deep and now opportunity for value investors to buy exists.
+Some are economy-wide, others are tied to just the company.
+Maybe a bad quarterly report drives existing holders of stock to sell, thus discounting the price.
+If performance is well off the norm, the discount could be rather deep, and now opportunity for value investors to buy.

 Let’s go back to Coke.
 Let’s assume that a value investor determines that a 12% discount in the share price from a prior high warrants ownership of the stock.
 Take a look at Coke’s last ten years.